DhyanMPatel/Js-Vnnovate/JavaScript/21_Storing_Data_in_Browser/IndexedDB.md

 - The call returns `openRequest` object, we should listen to events on it:

-  - `success`: database is ready, there’s the “database object” in `openRequest.result`, we should use it for further calls.
+  - `success`: database is ready. also trigger just after `onupgradeneeded` when version change.
-  - `upgradeneeded`: database is ready, but its version is outdated (see below).
+  - `upgradeneeded`: called when database is ready, but its version is outdated (see below). also use to create Object store and indexes.
-  - `error`: opening failed. and recieve error in `openRequest.error`.
+  - `error`: Trigger when opening failed. and recieve error in `openRequest.error`.

 - If the **local database version** is less than specified in `open`, then a special event upgradeneeded is triggered, and we can compare versions and upgrade data structures as needed.